midtown-ai/mkdocs-www/docs/glossary/o.md

 ## Overfitting

+ ~ model is like a student that learns by heart the answers, but does not understand the concepts

+ ~ capture all the noise, thus "missed the point" --> low loss, low accuracy

  ~ when accuracy on training set is much higher (good performance) than the one on the test set (or other input sets)

  ~ means the model has high [variance] (works well with training set, but not with the test set!)